ALLIES ASSAULT NORMANDY’S BEACHES

 Operation Overlord: British tank exiting Gold Beach, June 6, 1944Operation Overlord: Landing cargo on invasion beach within days of June 6, 1944

-Right: Ten LSTs (Landing Ship, Tanks, known to their crew as “large stationary targets”) put badly needed tanks, heavy equipment, artillery, rifles, ammunition, and other cargo ashore at Omaha Beach at low tide on D+3.
+Right: Resembling giant floating bathtubs, 10 LSTs (Landing Ship, Tanks, known to their crew as “large stationary targets”) put badly needed tanks, heavy equipment, artillery, rifles, ammunition, and other cargo ashore at Omaha Beach at low tide on D+3.
 Barrage balloons over the LSTs were meant to deny Luftwaffe aircraft low-level airspace.
-Toward evening on D‑Day itself the Omaha beachhead bustled with activity, having been reported safe for wheeled and tracked vehicles.
+Toward evening on D‑Day itself the Omaha beachhead, barely a mile/1.6 km deep, bustled with activity, having been reported safe for wheeled and tracked vehicles.
 (Some fixed enemy positions on the bluffs and key artillery positions inland continued to draw the ire of Allied bombers and fighters.)
 As light Channel winds thinned the haze and smog from the day’s naval gunfire, field kitchens were set up and served beans and wieners and hash browns to the survivors of the nearly 40,000 men who were landed there that day.
-More than 4,100 landing craft and ships were deployed to Omaha and the other four assault beaches that stretched across a 50‑mile/80‑km front.
+More than 4,100 landing craft and ships were deployed to Omaha and the other 4 assault beaches that stretched across a 50‑mile/80‑km front.
 The total number of arriving vessels from D‑Day to the end of June was 180 troop transports, 570 Liberty ships, 372 LCIs, 905 LSTs, 1,442 LCTs, and 788 British coastal freighters.
-By D+26 the vessels had delivered one million troops, 566,648 tons of supplies, and 171,532 vehicles.
+By D+26 these vessels had delivered one million troops, 566,648 tons of supplies, and 171,532 vehicles.

 Operation Neptune and Operation Overlord: The Liberation of Europe Gets Underway